1. דף הבית

 Talismanic Power: How Jewish Jewelry Has Been Used for Protection Through History

-Long before jewelry became fashion, it was something else entirely: a shield, a symbol, a prayer worn close to the skin.
+Long before Jewish jewelry became a fashion statement, it served as something else entirely: a shield, a symbol, a prayer worn close to the skin.
 In Jewish tradition, jewelry has often held talismanic power—used not just to adorn, but to protect.
-From ancient amulets to modern Hamsa pendants, the desire for spiritual safety has shaped the design and meaning of Jewish adornments for thousands of years.
+From the High Priest’s breastplate in biblical times to modern Hamsa pendants, the desire for spiritual safety has shaped the design and meaning of Jewish adornments for thousands of years.
+In the Book of Exodus, the High Priest’s breastplate was set with twelve sacred stones representing the tribes of Israel, each believed to hold divine energies.
+These weren’t merely decorative; they were deeply functional, helping to communicate with God and shield the people spiritually.

 Talismanic Power: How Jewish Jewelry Has Been Used for Protection Through History